-In a post-pandemic world riddled with cyberattacks, digital espionage, misinformation, and a hyper-partisan political landscape, access to accurate and vetted intelligence is vital to overcoming the array of threats and threat actors.
+In a world riddled with cyberattacks, digital espionage, misinformation and a hyper-partisan political landscape, access to accurate and vetted intelligence is vital to overcoming the array of threats and threat actors.

-The threat landscape is as diverse as it is sophisticated.
-Staying abreast of these threats, understanding actors’ motivations and knowing their tactics, techniques and procedures (TTPs) is paramount.
+The threat landscape is as diverse at is sophisticated.
+Staying abreast of these threats, understanding actors’ motivations and knowing their tactics, techniques and procedures (TTPs) is paramount

 Threat actors can be categorized into five classes based on their motivations and objectives.
 Terminology can differ across the security community, but the ideas of represented actors are consistent.

 A threat actor will typically fit in one of these classes:

 Some of the most notorious threat actors are those employed or contracted by national governments.
 Nation-state actors and threat groups often have close links, and are typically directed by, military or state intelligence services.
 Recruits are selected based on their high degree of technical expertise, knowledge of a specific language, or ability to engage in propaganda and misinformation campaigns.

 Their motivations can range from largescale disruption and influence campaigns to covert espionage.
 Some states are in it for economic gain, while others provide an environment that allows their contractors to continue non-sanctioned operations after hours.

 While nation-state threat groups are capable of sophisticated attacks, most of their activity is composed of simple attack vectors.
 They typically attempt to follow common traits used by other groups or actors.
 These actors do not perform attacks to demonstrate capabilities; they often try to achieve a specific objective as covertly as possible.
 Attribution of nation-state incidents is difficult and has led to the formation of several industry groups that track activities and assign a variety of names to the same attack.